vysakh0/rails_zen/README.md

     rails_zen model act calculator sum

 - When you want to add a method to your model, you could invoke this command.

-- This will also get
+- This will get inputs from you such as:
     - what the method does
-   - the argument names and a sample argument with an output
+    - the argument names
+    - sample argument with a corresponding output

 - Based on these input, a skeleton method will be written to your model file and model spec file

-**OPTIONS**: If you want to write a class method you can pass --class option like this
+*OPTIONS*: If you want to write a class method you can pass --class option like this

     rails_zen model g calculator sum --class

 #### Use help to see the examples